regen-network/regen-ledger/x/ecocredit/spec/07_client.md

 ### Batches

-The `Batches` endpoint allows users to query for all batches in the given credit class.
+The `Batches` endpoint allows users to query for all batches.

 ```bash
 regen.ecocredit.v1.Query/Batches